Halloween Girl (Evening Horror) is the main character in Nocturnals.

 - Sent somebody trying to grab her flying, using either air control or telekinesis.

 - Helped her sew a pair of hands onto a mutilated Gunwitch.
-This seemed to be done more quickly than Eve could have on her own.
+This seemed to have been done more quickly than Eve could have on her own.
 It also might have involved magic, since we don’t know whether physically attaching the hands is sufficient.

 - Removed a small book from a vampire’s hands when he wasn’t paying attention.

 There also are some instances of Eve unleashing ghosts in small ectoplasmic form to attack.
 A pair looked kinda like doll-sized sylphs, others like mostly shapeless spooks.
 However, such attacks never actually quite take place in-story, so they can’t be gauged.

 A beacon in their darkness